-Two words which are derived from the same root, similar to cognates.
-Thus they will often but not always be related in meaning, sometimes but rarely synomymous, and related in spelling and pronunciation.
-Ex: farther, further dubious, doubtful folly, foolish
+Paronyms are two words that are derived from the same root, similar to cognates.
+They will often but not always be related in meaning, sometimes but rarely synonymous, and related in spelling and pronunciation.
+Example: farther, further dubious, doubtful folly, foolish

 A verb form which occurs with an auxiliary verb. ex: present participle - is reading past participle - has eaten

 A sentence in which has undergone the following transformations: 1. the subject has been omitted or moved to the end of the sentence into aprepositional phrase 2. the object has moved to subject position 3. the verb to be occurs with the past participle of the main verb. ex: The trees were trimmed by the gardener.

 A French doctor who discovered the speech production center of the brain in the late 1800's.

 The area of the vocal tract above the glottis through which air passes during sound production.

 Speech relating to language used for general purposes of social interaction rather than for communicating information or asking questions.